input-output-hk/plutus-pioneer-program/docs/alonzowhiteex1.rst

         "syncProgress": "100.00"
     }

-You can use ``jt`` if you ever want to get some specific information, for example:
+You can use ``jq`` if you ever want to get some specific information, for example:

 .. code:: bash